Anbaric Development Partners: 2004-2010

-Company history

-Anbaric Transmission, LLC was incorporated in 2004 by founder Edward Krapels.
 In 2001, Krapels began work as a market advisor for Atlantic Energy Partners on a project known as the Neptune Regional Transmission System, a submarine transmission connection between New Jersey and Long Island.
 Krapels has stated that he obtained an ownership interest in the project, from which he founded Anbaric in order to focus on such transmission projects.
 Anbaric was then part of the merchant group that developed the Neptune RTS project, which was completed in 2007.
 In the late 2000s the company, along with other partners, completed additional projects including the Hudson Transmission System, which brings power from northern New Jersey to New York.

-Anbaric Microgrid
+2011-2026

 In February 2015, Anbaric announced plans to develop a series of microgrids in New York State in response to New York's call for more distributed generation resources and increased energy reliability.
 Anbaric has partnered with Exelon Corporation to build 10-200 megawatt microgrids in New York.

-Anbaric Development Partners

 In March 2017, Anbaric and Ontario Teachers' Pension Plan created a new development company, Anbaric Development Partners.
 The partnership was formed to develop clean energy infrastructure projects in North America, with Anbaric's management team leading the new company and Ontario Teachers’ committing to funding development costs, projected to produce $2 billion in fully constructed assets.
 The announcement marked the largest financial commitment by an investor in the company's 15-year history.